-Vandetanib has not been in trials specifically for NF2 at this time.
-Vandetanib was in trial under the trade name Zactima™ in 2009 for Non-small cell lung cancer.
-The pharmaceutical company Astrazeneca discontinued Vandetanib under trade name Zactima&trade and it is now under the name Caprelsa™ used in the treatment of certain tumors of the thyroid gland.
+Vandetanib (Caprelsa™) has not been in trials specifically for NF2 at this time.
+Vandetanib was in a trial under the trade name Zactima™ in 2009 for Non-small cell lung cancer.
+The pharmaceutical company Astrazeneca discontinued Vandetanib under trade name Zactima™ and it is now under the name Caprelsa™ used in the treatment of certain tumors of the thyroid gland.

-Under the name Zactima™, Vandetanib had a high absorption rate and any excess would leave the body unchanged in the form as faeces or urine, which is uncommon and something more oral treatments need to do.
+Under the name Zactima™, Vandetanib had a high absorption rate and any excess would leave the body unchanged in the form of feces or urine, which is uncommon and something more oral treatments need to do.
 However while effective as a treatment, in the initial clinical trials a heart condition easily developed, prolonged QT interval.
-As a result only three months after the trial started and several months earlier than trial expected to end, treatment discontinued listed as unfavorable benefit-risk balance.
+As a result of the side effects only three months after the trial started and several months earlier than trial expected to end, treatment discontinued listed as unfavorable benefit-risk balance.

 More recently Vandetanib has been reintroduced under the name Caprelsa™ in the treatment of certain types of thyroid gland tumors.

 |Other Names||Vandetanib, Zactima, ZD6474, 443913-73-3, ZD-6474, 2ivu, ||Zactima, Vandetanib [INN], ZD 6474, S1046_Selleck|

 |vascular endothelial growth factor receptor (VEGFR), the epidermal growth factor receptor (EGFR), and the RET-tyrosine kinase|